roman-milk/roman-milk.github.io/triad-project-an-elegant-seduction.md

+===

- ****** Triad Project: An Elegant Seduction ****** byTx_Tall_Tales© "Kind of helpless aren't we?"
+"Kind of helpless aren't we?"
 I laughed as she sputtered.
 I released her shoulders, and reached in and grabbed her tit, tight.
 "Lean back, I want to see your hard little nipples on those delicious tits."

  She looked at me, staring into my face, then she locked her feet behind my ass and leaned back.
 I still had one hand in the small of her back.
 I know she wanted to cling to me with her hands, but she held them out near me but not touching, as she leaned way back and took the cold stream of water in her chest, and down her front; it pooled where our loins met.